ift8p/cards-module/README.md

 # cards-module
-cards with fields and data
+Cards with fields and data.